cortexuvula/chatty/README.md

    - Click the "Clear Chat" button to remove all messages except the welcome message
    - Chat history persists only in the browser and is not stored on the server

+4. **Working with AI Responses**:
+   - Each AI response has three action buttons in the bottom-right corner:
+     - **Print** (printer icon): Opens a print-friendly version of the response in a new window with a print button
+     - **PDF** (PDF file icon): Generates and downloads a PDF document containing the response
+     - **Copy** (clipboard icon): Copies the full text of the response to your clipboard
+   - A notification will appear when an action is completed successfully

 ## N8N Webhook Integration

 Your N8N webhook should be configured to: